Viveka-Vardhan-Yenduri/Registration_and_Deregistration_Process_using_Free5gc_and_Ueransim/README.md

 ### Deregistration Process:

-1. shh into free5gc in 3 individual terminals.
+1.shh into free5gc in 3 individual terminals.
-•	Webconsole
+* Webconsole
-•	To run free5gc
+* To run free5gc
-•	tcpdump
+* tcpdump

-2. ssh into UERANSIM in 3 individual terminals.
+2.ssh into UERANSIM in 3 individual terminals.
-•	GNB
+* GNB
-•	UE
+* UE
-•	Deregistration
+* Deregistration

 3.1 ssh in free5gc and run web-console in one terminal.